PERSONAL INFORMATION

 Teaching!

-Miss Christel and me in North Carolina.
+Miss Christel and I in North Carolina.

 Craig and me on the streets of Ghent.